Honorable Thomas B. Chapman, Member, National Transportation Safety Board (NTSB)

 Mr. Chapman considers public service to be a responsibility for those who have benefitted from professional life in the private sector.
 Appointment to the NTSB is a rewarding opportunity for Chapman to apply his experience and skills in a role allowing him to continue giving back through public service.

 Chapman is a graduate of the American University Washington College of Law in Washington, D.C. and earned a Bachelor of Fine Arts in music from C.W.
 Post College in Greenvale, N.Y.

-Steven Cliff (Invited), Acting Administrator, National Highway Traffic Safety Administration (NHTSA)
+Dr. Steven Cliff, Acting Administrator, National Highway Traffic Safety Administration (NHTSA)